SumitPatel-HQ/Lab/README.md

-proper hovering animation on images✅ viewport of the gallery page - it is getting cut✅ mobile frontend config -> main and big✅
+proper hovering animation on images✅ viewport of the gallery page - it is getting cut✅ mobile frontend config -> main and big✅ fix authentication✅ fixed the url endpoint fixed where system was taking fixed numbered files names and .jpg file only ✅

 New feature
 use barba js